-From the architect.
+Text description provided by the architects.
 The monolithic volume is shaped by two parameters: the street, whose curve it follows, and the private garden, which imparts a planar quality to the side in question.
 From the outside, the building has an austere, almost monumental character.

 The same language of monumentality has been transferred to the interior where large open spaces meet dominating volumes and white clinical surfaces.
 The most imposing feature of the house is located in the main living room, a grand stone-clad fireplace that connects both in spatial and visual terms the interior with the exterior.
 Additionally, the double-height space of the living room is flooded by light as a fully glazed wall provides unrestraint view of the main garden and the swimming pool.